... on Better Relationships between Wrestling Coaches and Officials

 7. Know the rules.
 Read the rule book.
 Study any new rule changes.
 Don't waste the official's time with matters in which you should have known the rule.

-8. Approach the official with respect, as an equal, when questioning a difficult call.
 In essence, coaches and officials need to be thinking on the same wave length.
 This is really not too difficult to accomplish, especially when both the coach and official follow the values of good sportsmanship.